civicrm/html-autoloader/README.md

   Static-linking and dynamic-linking have trade-offs, which are about as old as electronic computers.
 For example, static-linking can help performance (*e.g. it doesn't need to do any runtime searches*), but it can also hinder performance (*if the application has large subsystems that are infrequently accessed, then that creates bloat*).

   The practices are not mutually exclusive; they can be complementary.
 For example, in Debian, the application `bin/curl` uses `libcurl` and `libssl`.
-These three artifacts are linked dynamically -- but at lower level, each individual artifact is the results of static linking.
+In a broad sense, these three artifacts are linked dynamically -- but at lower level, each individual artifact is the result of static linking.

-  Similarly, the main web-application could use dynamic-linking, while large subsystems (such as "rich text editor") are deployed as statically-linked bundles.
+  Similarly, the main web-application could use dynamic-linking for WebComponents, and many specific subsystems (such as the "rich text editor") could use statically-linked bundles.

 </details>